plus3it/ash-windows-formula/README.md

 ## Applying Policies from the Command Line

-The `ash-windows` formula includes a [custom salt execution module] (_modules/win_lgpo.py) as a wrapper around the Apply_LGPO_Delta utility.
+The `ash-windows` formula includes a [custom salt execution module] (_modules/ash_win_lgpo.py) as a wrapper around salt's builtin `lgpo` module.
 The execution module is used internally by `ash-windows` baselines and states, and can also be called from the command line.
 This feature can be useful for testing policies or executing a one-time override of a specific baseline policy setting.